JuliaLinearAlgebra/MatrixDepot.jl/doc/examples.rst

          grcar|           |           |           |           |     *     |

-The meanings of the column heading are as follows:
+The meaning of the column heading is as follows:

 -  ``"symmetric"``: the matrix is symmetric for some parameter values.